authuir/Qinz/README.md

 # Powered By Authuir #
-A application for two-hand trade code area
+A Android App for second-hand transactions
+## Feature ##
+ * Based On Google Material Design
+ * 3-level Menu